apache/directory-fortress-core/README-CONFIG.md

  mvn install -Dload.file=./ldap/setup/refreshLDAPData.xml
  ```

-Or B
+Or B:
  ```
  mvn install -Dload.file=./ldap/setup/ConfigNodeUpdate.xml
  ```

-The A script refreshes the entire LDAP server DIT, which includes deletes of all entries under the suffix, recreating the DIT node structure, and re-adding of the config node.
+A refreshes the entire LDAP server DIT, deletes of all entries under the suffix, recreating the DIT node structure, and re-adding of the config node.
-B just updates the configuration node with the new values, preserving all other data.
+B just updates the config node with the new values, preserving the other data.

 ### More notes:
  * Use caution when running the **refreshLDAPData.xml** script.
 It deletes all nodes below the suffix before readding.
  * To change values in a config node, use a general purpose ldapbrowser.
 Fortress has config apis for this (ConfigMgr) to perform CRUD on config data.
  * Another option is to use a script like **ConfigNodeUpdate.xml** to perform the CRUD ops.